easyeisme/IP-Gatekeeper/README.md

 ## Authorizing a User
 To grant a user access to your project, simply ask them to visit the URL below.
-The authorization process can also be configured to require a password before being granted access.
+The authorization process can also be configured to require a password before granting access to the user.
 ```
 http://www.yourdomain.com/path/to/gatekeeper/authorize/
 ```

 ## Managing Users
 Site administrators can add/remove authorized users via the URL below.
 A password is required to access the admin area.
 See configuration details below for more information.
 ```
 http://www.yourdomain.com/path/to/gatekeeper/admin/
 ```